3dcitydb/3dcitydb-mkdocs/README.md

 - Validates branch naming format
 - Scans all `release-*` branches to determine the latest version
 - Deploys documentation using [mike](https://github.com/jimporter/mike) for version management
+- Creates GitHub releases with appropriate tags (vX.Y) for release branches
 - Updates the `latest` alias to point to the highest version number
 - Sets the default documentation version to `latest`
+- Manages GitHub release "latest" flag to match the highest version

 ### Version management

 To create a new documentation release:

 1. Create a new branch named `release-X.Y` (e.g., `release-1.0`, `release-2.5`)
+2. Update the documentation version in the first section in `docs/index.md`
-2. Push the branch - CI will automatically deploy the new version
+3. Push the branch - CI will automatically:
+   - Deploy the new documentation version
+   - Create a GitHub release with tag `vX.Y`
-3. If this is the highest version number, it will become the new `latest`
+   - If this is the highest version number, mark it as the new `latest`

+#### GitHub Releases

+The CI automatically creates GitHub releases for each release branch:

+- **Tag format**: `vX.Y` (e.g., `v1.0`, `v2.5`)
+- **Release name**: `Release vX.Y`
+- **Latest flag**: Automatically set for the highest version number
+- **Release notes**: Include links to documentation and version information
+- **Tag updates**: Tags are automatically updated to point to the latest commit on release branches
+- **No releases for edge**: Main branch (`edge`) does not create GitHub releases

 #### Updating content of an existing release